-Liv Monica Stubholt is an experienced corporate lawyer, with particular expertise in strategy, business development, corporate management and board matters.
+Liv Monica Stubholt is an experienced corporate lawyer, with particular expertise in strategy, business development, governance and board matters.
 She heads our ESG and Compliance team and is well versed in public affairs, integrating these skills in her strategic advice.
 In recent years, she has been particularly active within the industries that contribute to the decarbonisation of society, including hydropower, carbon capture, hydrogen, offshore wind and batteries.

 Liv Monica primarily works with businesses in the energy sector and the seafood industry and holds several Norwegian and international board positions.
 She also has considerable expertise in geopolitics, the northern regions and the Arctic, the EEA agreement and Norwegian-European cooperation.
 Her portfolio includes large international companies that have invested in Norway.
 Liv Monica was a board member of the Norwegian-German Chamber of Commerce from 2010-2020 and is still engaged in Norwegian-German business cooperation.

 She has previously held top executive positions in the corporate sector, including several positions in the Aker group.
 She also has several years in politics, including as state secretary in the Ministry of Foreign Affairs and the Ministry of Oil and Energy.

 She has broad experience with corporate governance and decision-making processes in the public sector and public ownership.
 This provides insight into business development at the interface between the public and private sectors and political processes.